So, you’ve found your dream home, and you’re eager to put in an offer, it’s easy to get carried away at this stage.

 During The Negotiation

-What you say, and your general demeanor during the negotiation can all have an effect on the overall price you’ll pay for a property.
+What you say and your general demeanour can influence the outcome of the negotiation (Sullivan et al., 2006).
+This means it can all have an effect on the overall price you’ll pay for a property.

 Here are some tips on how to negotiate a lower price on a property during the offer stage: